 Where Bluetooth is Going

-Bluetooth World attendees had an opportunity to hear first-hand how brands — big and small — are using Bluetooth technology in their businesses.
-These engaging keynotes validate Bluetooth’s position as an industrial-grade connectivity solution that will be the wireless constant in the Internet of Things (IoT) for decades to come.
+Bluetooth® World attendees had an opportunity to hear first-hand how brands — big and small — are using Bluetooth technology in their businesses.
+These engaging keynotes validate the position of Bluetooth technology as an industrial-grade connectivity solution that will be the wireless constant in the Internet of Things (IoT) for decades to come.

 - Attendee’s had an opportunity to hear Joshua Umstead, Disney senior product manager, discuss how Disney is Improving the Guest Experience at Walt Disney World using Sensor Networks